Free Admission Every Day

 With its bright colors, loose brushwork, and everyday subject matter, “The Bathing Hour” (1915) illustrates the influence of Impressionism on American artists.

-Cedric Smith uses a rider’s crop made from a cotton plant to show the rider looking toward a better, or “rosier,” future.
+Cedric Smith uses a cotton plant as a rider’s crop to illustrate the rider looking toward a better, or “rosier,” future.

 The fascination with natural phenomenon, tragic subject matter, dramatic lighting and vigorous brushwork are hallmarks of Romantic painting.